OctopusDeploy/blog/blog/2020-06/octopus-release-2020-2/index.md

 ## What’s coming in Octopus 2020.3?

 Check out our [public roadmap](https://octopus.com/roadmap) to see what’s coming next and register for updates.
-We’re already working on our configuration as code feature set, and it’s looking good.
+We’re already working on our Config as Code feature set, and it’s looking good.

 ## Conclusion